Food Consumption

 In both the map and table, colors diverge from state averages: areas filled in pink or red are above the state average, while areas filled in light or dark blue are below the state average.

-Data Source: CDC PLACES: Local Data for Better Health, County Data 2023 release
+Data Source: CDC PLACES: Local Data for Better Health, 2025 release

 Poor Health Days (Mental and Physical Health)